 Michelle is a senior consultant working with non-profits and funders to improve their effectiveness and maximise their social impact.
-She works on a variety of projects including theories of change, impact measurement frameworks, strategic reviews and strategy development.
+She works on a variety of projects including theories of change, impact measurement frameworks and evaluations, and strategy development.

-Michelle’s experience spans the public, private and social sectors, working primarily in research, policy and campaigning roles.
+Her experience spans the public, private and social sectors, working primarily in research, policy and campaigning roles.
 Before NPC, Michelle worked at the Electoral Commission as a data specialist, managing research and evaluation projects to inform electoral policy.
 She has worked for non-profits on education, poverty and social mobility, and most recently led Transparency International’s work to reduce corruption in the defence industry.
-Michelle has also worked on compliance and credit risk in the financial sector
+Michelle has also worked on compliance in the financial sector

 Why I work at NPC